totalspectrum/spin2cpp/doc/general.md

 `ptra` is used for the stack pointer.
 Applications should avoid using it.

 `pa` is used internally for fcache loading.
 Applications may use it as a temporary variable, but be aware that any code execution which may trigger an fcache load (e.g. any loop or subroutine call) may trash its value.

+## Memory Map

+### HUB

+Code starts at 0 in HUB (by default, there are command line options to change this).
+Data starts after the code.
+The heap is part of the data area.
+The stack starts after this and grows upwards.

+### COG

+Most of COG RAM is used by the compiler, except that $0-$1f and $1e0-$1ef are left free for application use.

+### LUT

+The first part of LUT memory (from $200 to $300) is used for any functions explicitly placed into LUT.
+The LUT memory from $300 to $400 (the second half of LUT) is used for fcache.
+To keep this area free, pass --fcache=0 to the compiler.

 ## Optimizations